oneTRANSPORT/android-one-transport-sdk/extras/documentation/adding_sdk_to_your_app.md

             }
         }

-As well as including the oneTransport libraries, you will also need a few third-party packages.
+As well as including the oneTRANSPORT libraries, you will also need a few third-party packages.
 Add these to your list of dependencies:

         compile 'com.interdigital.android:bucks-debug:1.0.0@aar'